Nigerian fintech Okra raises $3.5M backed by Accenture Ventures and Susa Ventures – TechCrunch

 If anything one can learn from the Nigerian fintech ecosystem over the past two years is that with growth comes regulatory scrutiny.
 Since last year, different regulatory moves from some of the country’s financial bodies have been targeted toward payments, crypto and wealth tech startups.
 While these regulators claim to foster the interests of the Nigerian public and protect consumers, their moves reek of innovation stifling and jurisdictional play.

 So far, these regulators appear not to be concerned with the activities of API fintech infrastructure startups.
-But will they be prepared to deal with the situation should that change?
+But will these companies be prepared to deal with the situation should that change?

 According to Peterside, Okra is preparing for unforeseen circumstances by taking the initiative and engaging with the regulators in its space.
 Since 2018 when the EU released the General Data Protection Regulation (GDPR) to deal with data protection and violations resulting from it, most African countries have mirrored these laws for their region.
 In Nigeria, there’s the Nigeria Data Protection Regulation (NDPR), and due to its similarities with the GDPR, Peterside believes Okra has nothing to worry about — at least for now.